paulmouzas/paulmouzas.github.io/_posts/2014-12-31-implementing-a-hash-table.md

 title: A Simple Hash Table in Python
 ---

 When you need a hash table in Python you, you would normally use the dict data structure.
 This is enough for your purposes if all you need to do is store information in key, value pairs.
-If you needed a mapping of all the zip codes and their associated location, a Python dict would suffice.
+If you needed a mapping of all the zip codes and their associated location, a Python dict would be perfect.

 {% highlight python %}